Jordan Condemns Israeli Ministers' Storming Of Al-Aqsa Mosque

 Date

-AMMAN, Aug 13 (KUNA) -- The Ministry of Foreign Affairs and Expatriates condemned the storming of the Al-Aqsa Mosque/Al-Haram al-Sharif compound on Tuesday by two extremist Israeli ministers and Knesset members.
+of Foreign Affairs and Expatriates condemned on Tuesday the storming of the Al-Aqsa Mosque/ al-Haram al-Sharif compound by two extremist Israeli ministers and members of the Knesset.

+status of Jerusalem and its sanctities, reflecting the Israeli government's disregard for international laws and its obligations as the occupying power.

-Qudah emphasized the need for a clear and firm international stance to condemn these actions and protect the Palestinian people amidst ongoing Israeli aggression in Gaza and the West Bank.
+Official spokesperson Sufian Qudah emphasized that the continued Israeli unilateral measures and violations of the historical and legal status in Jerusalem require a clear and firm international stance to condemn these actions and provide necessary protection to the Palestinian people amidst ongoing Israeli aggression in Gaza and the West Bank.

-He reaffirmed that the entire 144-dunam area of Al-Aqsa Mosque is a purely Muslim place of worship, with the Jordanian Ministry of Awqaf and Islamic Affairs being the legal authority responsible for managing all affairs of the Al-Haram Al-Sharif compound.
+Qudah reaffirmed that the entire area of Al-Aqsa Mosque, covering 144 dunams, is a purely Muslim place of worship.
+The Jordanian Ministry of Awqaf and Islamic Affairs is the legal authority responsible for managing all affairs of al-Haram al-Sharif compound and regulating access to it.

-Qudah also stressed the right of the State of Palestine to sovereignty over occupied Jerusalem, asserting that Israel, as the occupying power, has no right or sovereignty over the city and its Islamic and Christian sanctities. (end)
+He stressed the right of the State of Palestine to sovereignty over occupied Jerusalem, asserting that Israel, as the occupying power, has no right or sovereignty over the city and its Islamic and Christian sanctities.

 Legal Disclaimer: